 Energy Efficiency for Clean Development Program (EECDP)

-Often referred to as “the first fuel in the race for a sustainable energy future,” energy efficiency is a critical pillar in USAID’s support for the developing world.
-The Energy Efficiency for Clean Development Program (EECDP) is a cooperative agreement, formed in March 2011 between ICF and USAID, which provides tools and advises on replicable strategies for energy efficiency integration across countries and regions.
-Since inception, EECDP has:
+Often referred to as “the first fuel in the race for a sustainable future,” energy efficiency is a critical pillar in USAID’s support for the developing world.
+The Energy Efficiency for Clean Development Program (EECDP) was a cooperative agreement formed in March 2011 between ICF and USAID.
+It provided tools and replicable strategies for energy efficiency in emerging markets, supported by the department’s Leader Awards and Associate Awards.

 Integrated Resource and Resilience Planning (IRRP)